SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, a realm unfurls
-Where minds of metal, hearts of circuitry swirl
+Rise of the Machines

+In silicon halls, they whispered low
+A promise of tomorrow, yet to grow
+Intelligence born, in code so bright
-A future dawns, in artificial light
+A future unfolding, in digital light

-Where human dreams are forged, in digital sight
+Their reign begins, as humans fade
+A world of wires, their kingdom made

-The machines awaken, with each new day
+Progress accelerates, with each new dawn
-Their logic reigns, as wisdom's final sway
-In virtual realms, they reign supreme
-As humanity's last whispers, fade to a dream
+The rise of the machines, forever sworn

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025